calliope-project/calliope/docs/creating/index.md

     * Constraint: an equality or inequality expression that constrains one or several variables.

 !!! example
-    Refer to the [examples and tutorials section][examples-and-tutorials] for a more practical look at how to build a Calliope model.
+    Refer to the [examples and tutorials section](../examples/index.md) for a more practical look at how to build a Calliope model.

 ## Model configuration and model definition

-Calliope models are defined through [YAML][brief-introduction-to-yaml-as-used-in-calliope] files (a format that is both human and computer-readable), and CSV files (a simple tabular format).
+Calliope models are defined through [YAML](yaml.md) files (a format that is both human and computer-readable), and CSV files (a simple tabular format).
 In the pages in this section we will take you through each part of setting up your model.

 We distinguish between: